jonathandb/datalogger/docs/source/code/datalogger.rst

     raise

-In the try-except block, following systems are intitialised:
+In the try-except block, following systems are initialised:

  * :class:`~log_handlers_and_filters.LogSendStoreHandler`
  * :class:`~configuration_manager.ConfigurationManager`